Stakeholder Management

 2. PTTEP website: Grievances can be filed on "Contact Us" web page or to Hotline number +66 (0) 2537-4000, which gather all reports.
 Business functions can monitor relevant issues for remedial actions, by accessing PTTEP Whistleblowing System.

-For more information, please visit Grievance Handling Guideline
+For more information, please visit Grievance and Issue Handling Guideline

 Social Impact Management